elastic/universal-profiling-documentation/README.md

 | Kibana              | 8 GB                   | 1     |
 | Integrations Server | 8 GB                   | 1     |

-Even if you have a smaller fleet to be profiled, for an optimal user experience we recommend to never set Integrations Server below the 4 GB memory tier, and Kibana below the 4 GB memory tier.
+Even if you have a smaller fleet to be profiled, for an optimal user experience we recommend to configure at least 4 GB of memory for Integrations Server as well as Kibana.

 #### Setting up Universal Profiling on a Cloud deployment